 Badrutt's Palace Hotel: Overlooking St. Moritz Lake

 Let's take things from scratch.
 Badrutt's Palace was built in 1872 by C. Rungger, and it was later bought by Mr. Caspar Badrutt, who was in charge of the remodeling of the St. Moritz Hotel Beau Rivage and creation of the hotel.
-Badrutt's Palace officially opened in July 29th, 1896 and it's now enlisted among the most historic hotels of Europe.
+Badrutt's Palace officially opened in July 29th, 1896 and it's now among the most historic hotels in Europe.

 Winter VS Summer